kushagra-pandey/round_z/README.md

 # round_z

-The website is now live at forkaia.herokuapp.com (I'm working on configuring the domain name).
+The website is now live at www.round-z.com

 To run the website, you can either go to the above link or: